osuChiyo/osu-ripple-server-installer/README.md

 It's my Ripple auto installer because I'm lazy to write very very looooooong command to setup it.
 So I decided to make my own installer!

 # How to use it?
 It's simple.
-Firstly, you need to download it by either downloading it from GitHub, or running this command: `cd /root/ && git clone https://github.com/Hazuki-san/ripple-auto-installer/ && cd ripple-auto-installer/ && mv installer.sh /home/ && cd /home/`
+Firstly, you need to download it by either downloading it from GitHub, or running this command to download: `wget https://raw.githubusercontent.com/Hazuki-san/ripple-auto-installer/master/installer.sh`

 After you do this, copy, paste and run the command: `chmod +x installer.sh && ./installer.sh`, and it will take you into the install process!